kokjo/blog/blog/_posts/2016-04-20-plaidctf-butterfly.md

 # The exploit

-As we can flip arbitary bits in both the code and data, it knew that we shuld either flip it the code of `main` or a got entry, to controle RIP.
+As we can flip arbitary bits in both the code and data, it knew that we should either flip the bit the code of `main` or in some got entry, to get control of `rip`.

 At the end of `main` we found:
 ```text
   400860:   48 83 c4 48             add    rsp,0x48
   400864:   5b                      pop    rbx